m-sajjadi/Semi-Supervised-Learning-Caffe/README.md

 $CAFFE_ROOT/examples/mnist/lenet_train_test_ssl.prototxt
 ```

+In this example, we randomly crop each repetition of an unlabeled sample.
+Then, we try to minimize their difference in predictions using transformation/stability loss function.
+We also apply the mutual-exclusivity loss function to all the unlabeled data.
+This increases the accuracy from ~85% to more than 92%.

 If you you already have the Caffe installed, you can add the following files to your existing Caffe:

 ```